praskoson/distribution-tools/tools/flat-distributor/README.md

 ## flat-distributor check-before
 `check-before` can be used before a distribution, and will generate a CSV file containing the current balances for all recipients, and their expected balances after the distribution.
 The generated file will be named **before.csv** and is used as input for the `check-after` command.

-It is required to specify the address type used in the address list file (`--address-type {owner|token}`) and the amount of tokens that will be distributed.
+It is required to specify the address type used in the address list file (`-t` or `--address-type {owner|token}`) and the amount of tokens that will be distributed.

 ### Usage:
 `python3 flat-distributor.py check-before -a address-list.txt --address-type owner --drop 500`